KarimElSheikh/k-dimensional-Weisfeiler-Lehman_for-Group-Isomorphism/README.md

 # k-dimensional Weisfeiler-Lehman for Group Isomorphism

-An implementation of the k-dimensional Weisfeiler-Lehman method to test Group Isomorphism between 2 groups given by a list of generators.
-Starts up with by only implementing the 2-dimensional Weisfeiler-Lehman method and then generalizes for any k.
+First version of an implementation of the k-dimensional Weisfeiler-Lehman method to test Group Isomorphism between 2 groups given by a list of generators.
+Currently it is only 2-dimensional, but it should be easy to extend it to any k.

+## Information
+* Eclipse project folder is "kWL".
+* Test examples are available in the main method of the class "kWLClass" in the file "kWLClass.java".
+* This project is developed and tested using the Eclipse IDE for Java EE Developers.